 Training is held at Southwell Park, Lyneham from 5-6:30PM on Wednesdays with older teams (typically u12 up but will depend on the coach) also training on Mondays at Southwell Park.
 Some older teams may also have a later training slot if field bookings allow.

-Training for younger ages groups will be Wednesdays from 5-6 or 6:30 (depending on age group) at Southwell Park commencing in March.
+Training for younger ages groups will be Wednesdays is 5-6 or 6:30 (depending on age group) at Southwell Park.
+Training commences on Wednesday 13 March and will be at Campbell High School oval on March 13, 20 and 27 due to Southwell Park being closed.

 Games are played on Saturdays kicking of at 8:45AM for the u7s to u9s and going through to around 3 PM for the u18s Div 1.